rainbow-me/rainbow/src/design-system/README.md

 # 🎨📦🌈 Rainbow Design System 🌈📦🎨

+> 💡 To view the design system cheat sheet while working on the app, run `yarn ds` and open http://localhost:3000.

 The goal of Rainbow Design System is to make it fast and easy to build and maintain standard Rainbow designs.

 As much as possible, component APIs at the screen level should be high level, reading the way a designer would describe them.
 You ideally shouldn't have to write a bunch of low-level styling or manually adjust padding and margins on individual components to create visual balance.
 To achieve this, we need to start at the foundations and build up in layers.